-Course No. Course Title Course No. of Credits Course No. Course The Туре Theory Practical Total 20 D - 2 (

-19MPSE304 Department Elective (Select any one) a.
+Course No. Course Title Course No. of Credits Course No. Course Title Type Theory Practical Total 19MPSE304 Department Elective (Select any one) a.
 Nutrition for Health, Fitness and Sport E - 4 4 0 4 b.
-Psychology of Differently Abled Learning Objectives To understand the role of nutrition for maintenance and developing health, fitness and sport performance.
-To understand children who are differentially a factors of disabilities. bled.
-To ider ntify the risk factors and ca usal To explore and understand the different remediation and rehabilitation process involved in the field of such disability.
+Psychology of Differently Abled Learning Objectives To understand the role of nutrition for maintenance and developing health, fitness and sports performance.
+To understand children who are differentially abled.
+To identify the risk factors and causal factors of disabilities.
+To explore and understand the different remediately field of such disability. diation and re chabilitation process involv ed in the a.

-a.
 Nutrition for Health, Fitness and Sport